manuelosos/collective-variables_testing/sponet_cv_testing/documentation/runfile_doc.md

   * **lag_time**: float
     * Specifies the duration of the simulation.
   * **short_integration_time**: float (optional)
-    * If no short integration time is specified, the short integration time will be chosen with respect to the maximum rates and the overall lag time.
+    * If no short integration time is specified the short integration time will be chosen with respect to the maximum rates and the overall lag time.
+    This is equivalent to setting the short integration time to a negative value.
   * **num_timesteps**: int (optional)
     * Number of with respect to time equidistant intermediate results.
       For every intermediate result the transition matrix and diffusion maps will be computed